hawkinsw/DailyPL/formal-semantics-intro.md

 ### Program State

-We have referred to the state of the program throughout this course.
+We have referred to the fact that a program has a _state_ throughout its course of execution.
 We have talked about how statements in imperative languages can have side effects that affect the value of the state and we have talked about how the assignment statement's raison d'etre is to change a program's state.
-Because of the central role that the state plays in the meaning of an imperative programming language, we have to very precisely define a program's state.
+Because of the central role that the state plays in the meaning of an imperative programming language, it seems like defining it very precisely would be important to making an progress toward understanding that program's meaning.

-At all times, a program has a state.
-A state is just a function whose domain is the set of _defined_ program variables and whose range is $V \times T$ where $V$ is the set of all valid variable values (e.g., `5`, `6.0`, `True`, `"Hello"`, etc) and $T$ is the set of all valid variable types (e.g., $Integer$, $Floating Point$, $Boolean$, $String$, etc). ​In other words, you can ask a state about a particular variable and, if it is defined, the function will return the variable's current value and its type.
+Again, at all times during its execution, a program has a _state_.
+As programmers, we think of state as the contents of the computer's memory.
+But, essentially, a state is just a function whose domain is the set of _defined_ program variables and whose range is $V \times T$ where $V$ is the set of all valid variable values (e.g., `5`, `6.0`, `True`, `"Hello"`, etc) and $T$ is the set of all valid variable types (e.g., $Integer$, $Floating Point$, $Boolean$, $String$, etc). ​In other words, you can ask a state function about a particular variable and, if it is defined, the function will return the variable's current value and its type.

 The state of a program is abbreviated with the $\sigma$.
 Again, $\sigma$ is just a function, so we can _call_ it: